subhanshu2/HactoberfestContribution/RuleForRank.md

 # Rules for Ranking

-- Ranking according, How many PR merged with Hactoberfest lebel and also mendatory at least 10 star on repo.
+- Ranking will be made according to the numbers of PR merged with hacktoberfest tag.
+Also the repo where you are contributing should contain at lease 10 Stars.
-- Every week top 5 profile PR will merging this repo according to rank so you need to updated with no. of PR and rank before Sunday 11:59 PM Every week
+- Every week top 5 profile PR will be merging this repo according to rank so you need to updated with number of PR and rank before Sunday 11:59 PM Every week.